lumpysimon/BlipPress/readme.txt

 There are three BlipPress widgets:

 * 'Latest' displays the latest entry from your or another user's journal.
-* 'Multi' displays thumbnails of your latest journal entries.
+* 'Multi' displays thumbnails of your or another user's latest journal entries.
 You can specify how many to display.
 * 'Single' displays an blip by ID number.

 = This is a beta plugin! =